evanwporter/muuk/README.md

 - `include` → A list of include directories.
 - `sources` → A list of source files for the library.
+- `module` → A list of module files for the library
 - `cflags` → Compiler flags specific to this library.
 - `dependencies` → Defines dependencies required by this library.

+Note on the single file flags, you can define file specific compilation flags by including them after the definition.

 **Dependency Format:**